The Persistent Problem of the Fair Algorithm

 At first glance, it might appear that the mechanical procedures we use to accomplish such mundane tasks as loan approval, medical triage, actuarial assessment, and employment screening are innocuous.
 Designing algorithms to process large chunks of data and transform various individual data points into a single output offers a great power in streamlining necessary but burdensome work.
 Algorithms advise us about how we should read the data and how we should respond.
 In some cases, they even decide the matter for us.

-It isn’t simply that these automated processes are more efficient than humans at performing these computations (emphasizing the relevant data points, removing statistical outliers and anomalies, and weighing competing concerns).
+It isn’t simply that these automated processes are more efficient than humans at performing these computations (emphasizing the relevant data points, removing statistical outliers and anomalies, and weighing competing factors).
 Algorithms also hold the promise of removing human error from the equation.
 A recent study, for example, has identified a tendency for judges on parole boards to become less and less lenient in their sentencing as the day wears on.
-By removing extraneous factors like these from the decision-making process, an algorithm might be better positioned to deliver justice.
+By removing extraneous elements like these from the decision-making process, an algorithm might be better positioned to deliver true justice.

-Despite their great promise, algorithms carry a number of concerns.
+But despite their great promise, algorithms carry a number of concerns.
 Chief among these are problems of bias and transparency.
 Often seen as free from bias, algorithms stand as neutral arbiters, capable of combating long-standing inequalities such as the gender pay-gap or unequal sentencing for minority offenders.
 But automated tools can just as easily preserve and fortify existing inequalities when introduced to an already discriminatory system.
-Algorithms used in assigning bond amounts and sentencing underestimated the risk of white defendants while overestimating that of black defendants.
+Algorithms used in assigning bond amounts and sentencing underestimated the risk of white defendants while overestimating that of Black defendants.
 Popular image-recognition software reflects significant gender bias.
 Such processes mirror and thus reinforce extant social bias.
 The algorithm simply tracks, learns, and then reproduces the patterns that it sees.

 Bias can be the result of a non-representative sample size that is too small or too homogenous.
 But bias can also be the consequence of the kind of data that the algorithm draws on to make its inferences.
-While discrimination laws are designed to restrict the use of protected categories like age, race, sex, or ability status, an algorithm might learn to use a proxy, like zip codes, that produces equally skewed outcomes.
+While discrimination laws are designed to restrict the use of protected categories like age, race, or sex, an algorithm might learn to use a proxy, like zip codes, that produces equally skewed outcomes.